-We firmly believe that our success is intimately tied to the well-being and prosperity of the communities in which we operate.
-Our focus extends across various critical areas, including culture, education, environment, health, social welfare, and sports.
-These core pillars of our Community Investment Policy guide our efforts to make a positive contribution to the communities we serve.
-By adhering to our fundamental aims and purposes, we strive to contribute to the betterment of communities and fulfil our broader social responsibility.
-The following table summarises our commitment to these key areas of community investment.
+The Group is committed to making a positive contribution to the communities in which it operates.
+The success of the Group is directly linked to the well-being and prosperity of these communities, and it focuses on critical areas such as culture, education, environment, health, social welfare, and sports.
+These areas are the core pillars of the Group's Community Investment Policy, which guides its efforts to make a positive impact on these communities.
+The Group adheres to its fundamental aims and purposes, which include contributing to the betterment of communities and fulfilling its broader social responsibility.